Eric013/Handwritten_Digit_Recognition/README.md

 Python 3.4
 #### Results
 9024 / 10000 of the training data set are correctly classified with 5 classes and 20 iterations.
+9241 / 10000 of the training data set are correctly classified with 10 classes and 20 iterations.